 1. Choosing dressing room storage

-Carefully consider whether you prefer hanging or folding your garments, not forgetting storage for shoes, handbags, swimwear and accessories, as these are often the most challenging to stow away neatly.
+Carefully consider your clothes storage needs whether you prefer hanging or folding your garments, not forgetting shoe storage, handbags, swimwear and accessories, as these smaller items are often the most challenging to store neatly.

-2. Get the most out of your budget
+2. Get the most storage for your budget

 Fitted options are more expensive than off-the-shelf wardrobes, but have the advantage of being fully customisable to your space, increasing your storage by, on average, 30 per cent.
 Remember that a fitted walk-in wardrobe is a selling point that, if done well, adds value to your home.